Arizona Gila Monster

 How Venomous is the Gila Monster?

 Yes.
 It is venomous.
 Its bite can be very painful and serious, but rarely is fatal.
 Depending upon which report you may read, the last death recorded from a Gila Monster bite was in 1939 while others report no deaths in the last 100 years.
 That could be because the Gila Monster bites very few people.
 It is very secretive, lives 95% of its life underground in burrows is very slow and is not aggressive.
-Unlike rattlesnakes, there are very few "surprised"accidental bites by a Gila Monster.
-To be bitten, a person would almost have to pick up and handler a Gila Monster.
+Unlike rattlesnakes or scorpions, there are very few "surprised" accidental bites by a Gila Monster.
+To be bitten, a person would almost have to pick up and handle a Gila Monster.
 Although very lethargic, once in or around your hand, a Gila Monster can bite very quickly.

 As a neurotoxin, the venom attacks the nervous system.
 Again, deaths from Gila Monster bites are very rarely life-threatening but are mostly dangerous to infants and the unhealthy.
 Symptoms are severe pain, weakness due to a rapid drop in blood pressure and swelling.
 In some cases there could be partial, temporary paralysis of limbs and even hemorrhaging of internal organs.
 So, always seek emergency treatment.